-Ulrika Eleonora Säfström and her twin sister Eva Säfström were born in Stockholm in 1770.
+Ulrika Eleonora Säfström and her twin sister Eva Säfström were born in Hjorted, Kalmar county in 1770.
 Their parents were Johan Fredrik Säfström, a factory inspector, and Brita Christina Lindholm.
-The sisters grew up in Stockholm and they both began their careers as members of the choir at Kungliga Teatern (now Kungliga Operan).
+The sisters both began their careers as members of the choir at Kungliga Teatern (now Kungliga Operan).

 Eleonora Säfström joined the Stenborg theatre at an early point.
 Her stage debut at that theatre occurred in 1787, already, in a play entitled De båda jägarne och mjölkflickan, performing the part of Perrette.
 Her debut appearance was an instant success and contemporary accounts describe her as a beautiful and soulful actor whose voice was clear-toned and pleasant.
 Eleonora Säfström was increasingly given major roles following her debut.
 She primarily played the part of the lover, a type of heroine.
 For example, she portrayed Mrs Orlheim in Greven av Oldsbach in 1790, the part of Susanna in The Marriage of Figaro in 1792, and Minna in Minna von Barnhelm in 1793.
 All these roles increased the public’s interest in her.
 Her performances were frequently judged as portraying strong emotions and displaying elements of passion and sympathy in her acting.